 At least marketers and advertisers want to make money off of you.
 The hackers and scammers we’re talking about just want to flat-out steal your money by hijacking your personal information.

 And as much as we don’t want to admit it, these hackers are smarter than the average criminal.
 They use clever tactics to trick you into clicking links with the potential to crash your system, spread malware and even steal your personal information.
-Tap or click to see how scammers are tricking Americans with fake IRS websites.
+Tap or click for eight of the biggest scams you need to watch out for.

 And keep reading to find out why a VPN is really your best bet when it comes to keeping what you do online private.